 \subsection{Problem Setting}

 We are considering the following problem for QREM.
-An $n$-qubit measurement result is given as a probability distribution $y \in \mathbb{R}^{|S|}$ where $S\subseteq \{0,1\}^n$ is the subspace of all measured bistrings with non-zero probability.
+An $n$-qubit measurement result is given as a probability distribution $y \in \mathbb{R}^{|S|}$ where $S\subseteq \{0,1\}^n$ is the subspace of all measured bitstrings with nonzero probability.
 Assuming the tensor product noise model, we can also get access to the local calibration matrix $A^ {(i)}$ for each qubit $i$.
 Then the task of QREM is to find a probability vector $\tilde x_S\in \mathbb{R}^{|S|}$ that is closest to the probability vector $x$ satisfying $y=Ax$, where the subscript $S$ to the vector (or matrix) $x$ emphasize that the elements of $x$ are in the subspace $S$.
 It is also possible to modify the problem to find the extended probability distribution with elements in the subspace $S$ and subspace of bitstrings that are distant from $S$ in Hamming distance $d$.

 To efficiently solve the defined optimization problem, we will take the following three steps.
-For the first step, apply the reduced inverse calibration matrix $(A^{-1})_S$ to $y$ and get roughly mitigated vector $x_S \in \mathbb{R}^{|S|}$ (Step 1).
-Then, find a correction vector $\Delta_S$ that adjusts the sum of elements of $x_S=(A^{-1})_Sy$ into one (Step 2).
+For the first step, we apply the reduced inverse calibration matrix $(A^{-1})_S$ to $y$ to get the ``roughly" mitigated vector $x_S \in \mathbb{R}^{|S|}$ (Step 1).
+Since this sparsified inverse matrix would not preserve distribution's sum-to-one condition and nonnegativity, we have to make $x_S$ satisfy these requirements.
+Therefore, for the next step, we will find a correction vector $\Delta_S$ that adjusts the sum of elements of $x_S=(A^{-1})_Sy$ into one (Step 2).
 Here we propose two different ways to prepare the correction vector.
-Finally, cancel the negative values in the corrected vector $\hat x_S = x_S + \Delta_S\in \mathbb{R}^{|S|}$ to output the proper probability distribution $\tilde x_S\in \mathbb{R}^{|S|}$ (Step 3).
+After this step, while obtaining the corrected vector $\hat x_S = x_S + \Delta_S\in \mathbb{R}^{|S|}$, the negative elements still remains in $\hat x_S$.
+To handle this, we cancel the negative values in the corrected vector $\hat x_S$ to finally obtain the proper probability distribution $\tilde x_S\in \mathbb{R}^{|S|}$ (Step 3).